vicendominguez/blogimport/README.md

 * I've added some sugar using a Groq AI to improve my posts and some issues.
 * The request rate to Groq is shit.
 I am in the free tier.
-* Fast-and-fourious code, objetive is to move my blog.
+* This is Fast-and-fourious code, my objetive is to move my blog.
 Sorry.
-* Check if the files previosly exist and it skip to do the job for that file again.
+* It checks if the files previosly exist and it skips to do the job for that file again.

- ℹ️ I've created an ollama flavor version in the branch `sugarollama`
+ ℹ️ Note!!
+I've created an ollama flavor version in the branch `sugarollama`

 --------